DamengRandom/tipify/ts-basics.md

 console.log(fullName(p));

-// So in above case, we see person: {firstName: string, lastName: string}, which might be repeated for later usage, so if we have function B, C D ..., we all need to defined person like this format, person: {firstName: string, lastName: string}, which is bad practice, here comes with Interface !!!!
+// So in above case, we see person: {firstName: string, lastName: string}, which might be repeated for later usage, so if we have function B, C D ..., we all need to defined person like this format, person: {firstName: string, lastName: string}, which is a bad practice, here comes with Interface !!!!

 interface Person {
   firstName: string,